Linear-Convex Optimal Steady-State Control: Introduction

 The same theme of real-time regulation of system variables to optimal values emerges in diverse areas.
 Fields of application besides the power network control example mentioned already include network congestion management \cite{EM-FP:08,SHL-FP-JCD:02}, chemical processing \cite{MG-DD-MP:05}, wind turbine power capture \cite{BB-HS:10}, and temperature regulation in energy-efficient buildings \cite{TH-XZ-WS-MZ-NL:17}.
-The breadth of applications motivates the need for a \emph{general} theory and design procedure for controllers that regulate a plant to a maximally efficient operating point defined by an optimization problem, even as the optimizer changes over time due to changing market prices, disturbances to the plant dynamics, and operating constraints that depend on external variables.
+The breadth of applications motivates the need for a \emph{general} theory and design procedure for controllers that regulate a plant to a maximally efficient operating point defined by an optimization problem, even as the optimizer changes over time due to changing market prices, disturbances to the plant dynamics, and operating constraints that depend on exogenous variables.
 We refer to the problem of designing such a controller as the \emph{optimal steady-state (OSS) control problem}.

 A number of recent publications have formulated problem statements and solutions for variants of the OSS control problem \cite{LSPL-ZEN-EM-JWSP:18e,AJ-ML-PPJvdB:09b,EDA-SVD-GBG:15,ZEN-EM:18,XZ-AP-NL:18,SM-CE:16,SM-AH-SB-GH-FD:18,MC-EDA-AB:18}.
-Many of the currently-proposed controllers, however, have limited applicability: some solutions only apply to systems of a special form \cite{XZ-AP-NL:18}; some require asymptotic stability of the uncontrolled plant \cite{MC-EDA-AB:18,SM-AH-SB-GH-FD:18}; some attempt to optimize only the steady-state input \cite{EDA-SVD-GBG:15} or output \cite{AJ-ML-PPJvdB:09b,KH-JPH-KU:14,FDB-HBD-CE:12,SM-CE:16} alone; some apply only to equality-constrained \cite{MC-EDA-AB:18} or unconstrained optimization problems \cite{LH-MH-NVDW:18}; and in all cases, the effects of parametric modelling uncertainty are omitted from consideration.
+Many of the currently-proposed controllers, however, have limited applicability: some solutions only apply to systems of a special form \cite{XZ-AP-NL:18}; some require asymptotic stability of the uncontrolled plant \cite{MC-EDA-AB:18,SM-AH-SB-GH-FD:18}; some attempt to optimize only the steady-state input \cite{EDA-SVD-GBG:15} or output \cite{AJ-ML-PPJvdB:09b,KH-JPH-KU:14,FDB-HBD-CE:12,SM-CE:16} alone; some apply only to equality-constrained \cite{MC-EDA-AB:18} or unconstrained optimization problems \cite{LH-MH-NVDW:18}.